xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4-to-xcart5.md

 Basically, you have three routes:
 1. You can perform the upgrade yourself (DIY option);
 2. You can hire X-Cart team to perform the upgrade for you (Professional and Custom options);
-3. You can hire 3rd party to perform the upgrade for you.
+3. You can hire 3rd party to perform the upgrade for you (DIY option + whatever conditions you settle with 3rd party).

-This article assumes you are going for the first option and guides you through the whole process.
+This article describes how to perform the whole process

 {% toc Table Of Contents %}